Vertically integrated liquid: Definition

 To note, the unit kg/m2 multiplied by water density (1 kg/liter) gives the surface accumulation in millimeters of rain: 1 kg/m2 = 1 mm.

 Usage

 The VIL measurement is usually used in determining the size of prospective hail, the potential amount of rain under a thunderstorm, and the potential downdraft strength when combined with the height of the echo tops.
 VIL can be used to triage storms based on their severe potential.
 It is sometimes still used to assess storms for their potential severity.

-When VIL values are high for longer periods of time, the storm may be a supercell.

 Multicells

 Multicells usually have alternating VIL values.
 Multicells can have high VIL values on one radar picture, yet much smaller values in the next radar picture.

 Wet microbursts

 When VIL values quickly fall, it might mean that a downburst is imminent.
 This is the result of the updraft within the cell weakening, thereby losing its ability to hold the copious amounts of moisture (including hail) within the storm's structure.
 Downbursts of this type are referred to as 'wet microbursts' by the National Weather Service for two reasons: (1) they contain heavy rainfall and (usually) hail; (2) they have damaging winds of greater than 58 mph.
 Microbursts are classified as being 'a swath of damaging winds not exceeding 2.5 mi in diameter'.

 Thus, wet microbursts have been sometimes mistaken for a tornado by the general public, as the damage can be quick, hard hitting, and as important or more than an EF-1 tornado.
 An algorithm has been developed by S. Stewart, a meteorologist for the US National Weather Service, to estimate the potential maximum gust with a descending downdraft using VIL and the Echotop on radar: